kubewarden/docs/docs/security/threat-model.md

 ## Threat Kubewarden ID 1 - Bootstrapping of trust for admission controller
-Assuming a trusted but fresh Kubernetes cluster, an attacker is able to compromise the Kubewarden stack before any of the policies securing it is deployed and enforcing.
-For example, by using unsigned and malicious images for kubewarden-controller, policy-server, or any of the Kubewarden dependencies (cert-manager) or optional dependencies (grafana, prometheus..), or by compromising the Helm charts payload.
+Assuming a trusted but fresh Kubernetes cluster, an attacker is able to compromise the Kubewarden stack before any of the policies securing it are deployed and enforced.
+For example, by using unsigned and malicious images for kubewarden-controller, policy-server, or any of the Kubewarden dependencies (cert-manager) or optional dependencies (grafana, prometheus, etc.), or by compromising the Helm charts payload.

 ** Mitigation **
 1. Kubewarden provides a Software Bill Of Materials, which lists all images needed.
 This aids with Zero-Trust.